 Now given two complex numbers and , a lattice in the complex plane is given by

 For example, setting and , gives a “square” lattice.
 This lattice is also the set of all Gaussian integers.
 The fundamental parallelogram is the parallelogram formed by the vertices , , , and .
-Here is an example of a lattice, courtesy of used Alvaro Lozano Robledo of Wikipedia:
+Here is an example of a lattice, courtesy of Alvaro Lozano-Robledo:

 The fundamental parallelogram is in blue.
-Here is another, courtesy of user Sam Derbyshire of Wikipedia:
+Here is another, courtesy of Sam Derbyshire:

 Because we only care about lattices up to homothety, we can “rescale” the lattice by multiplying it with a complex number equal to , so that we have a new lattice equivalent under homothety to the old one, given by

 We can always interchange and , but we will fix our convention so that the complex number , when written in polar form always has a positive angle between 0 and 180 degrees.
 If we cannot obtain this using our choice of and , then we switch the two.